What is a QROPS (QUALIFYING RECOGNISED OVERSEAS PENSION SCHEME)

 - In contrast, unlike defined benefit pensions, which typically only have a limited inheritance amount for spouses, a QROPS allows you to name any chosen beneficiary you like.

 - QROPS allow you to hold and invest in multiple currencies.
-This can make them appealing to expats who will be retiring abroad and don’t want to be receiving their pension in pounds sterling.
+This can make them appeal to expats who will be retiring abroad and don’t want to receive their pension in pounds sterling.

-- The benefits of a QROPS can vary depending on how long you have been offshore, intend to stay offshore and whether you remain offshore for a long or short period of time.
+- The benefits of a QROPS can vary depending on how long you have been offshore, your intent to stay offshore and whether you remain offshore for a long or short period.

 - A QROPS can allow you to take an enhanced tax-free lump sum when you begin drawdown.
 This increases to 30% from 25%.

-- Much like a SIPP, a QROPS can be used to consolidate multiple pensions.
+- Much like a SIPP, a QROPS can consolidate multiple pensions.

-- If you transfer into a QROPS and you live outside the EEA (European Economic Area) you will be subject to the ‘Overseas transfer charge’ – which is 25% of the value.
+- If you transfer into a QROPS and live outside the EEA (European Economic Area), you will be subject to the ‘Overseas transfer charge’ – 25% of the value.